Vara-Lab/SDK-Unity-Vara-Template/Readme.md

         var aliceAccount = AccountService.GenerateAccount(hexSeed);

-        // Define the smart contract service and function to call.
+        // Define the smart contract service and function to call. string service = "MyService";
-        // 'TrafficLight' is the service, and 'Red' is the function. string service = "MyService";
         string function = "function";